jgeysen/qrt_api/README.md

 overhead of calculating the heuristic.
 - In docker, the app is running as root.
 This is a potential security risk and should be addressed.
+- Write end2end tests.
+These tests would spin up the server and talk to the endpoint and follow a very similar pattern as the `Interact with the endpoint` example earlier in this `README.md`.